chjj/blessed/README.md

   - You need to install the `ncurses-base` package __and__ the `ncurses-term` package. (#98)
 2. Why do vertical lines look chopped up in iTerm2?
-  - All ACS vertical lines look this way in iTerm2.
+  - All ACS vertical lines look this way in iTerm2 with the default font.
 3. Why can't I use my mouse in Terminal.app?
   - Terminal.app does not support mouse events.
 4. Why doesn't the Image element appear in my terminal?
   - The Image element uses w3m to display images.
 This generally only works on X11+xterm/urxvt, but it _may_ work on other unix terminals.
-5. Why can't my mouse clicks register beyond 255-287 cells?
+5. Why can't my mouse clicks register beyond 255 cells?
   - Older versions of VTE do not support any modern mouse protocol.
-On top of that, the old x10 protocol it does implement is bugged.
-Through several workarounds we've managed to get the cell limit from 127 to 255/287.
+On top of that, the old X10 protocol it _does_ implement is bugged.
+Through several workarounds we've managed to get the cell limit from `127` to `255`.
 If you're not happy with this, you may want to look into using xterm or urxvt, or a terminal which uses a modern VTE, like gnome-terminal.
 6. Is blessed efficient?
   - Yes.
 Blessed implements CSR and uses the painter's algorithm to render the screen.
 It maintains two screen buffers so it only needs to render what